Tag: Named Reactions in Organic Chemistry

 The answer is given below to avoid spoilers.

-If you liked this post, feel free to check out other articles on my page!
+If you liked this post, feel free to check out other articles on my page or my educational videos!

 Wittig reaction conditions [ref 3]: non-stabilized ylide